Month 1, Day 30, Saturday 3:30 p.m.

 “Don’t you dare shoot at the crowd!” the older copper screamed over his shoulder at his young, foolish partner who had gotten them into this precarious situation.

-Oliver’s carriage driver had apparently had enough enough, and he tried to get them away, but the crowd was blocking the way and the horses quickly growing spooked.
+Oliver’s carriage driver had apparently had enough, and he tried to get them away, but the crowd was blocking the road and the horses quickly grew spooked.
 Oliver was worried that they might panic and trample someone.

-When someone tipped a whole barrel full of coal out of the wagon a few meters in front of them, blocking the way with too little room for them to maneuver, even Huntley knew there would be no easy escape.
+When an angry citizen tipped a whole barrel full of coal out of the wagon a few meters in front of them, blocking the way with too little room for them to maneuver, even Huntley knew there would be no easy escape.

-Both coppers were shielding now, standing back to back and preparing to try to ram their way through a thin section of the crowd before things escalated further.
-The older copper tossed out a couple philtres of stench, the nausea-inducing clouds sending people coughing and retching to the ground and distracting attention from them.
+Both coppers were shielding now, standing back-to-back and preparing to try to ram their way through a thin section of the crowd before things escalated further.
+The older copper tossed out a couple of philtres of stench, the nausea-inducing clouds sending people coughing and retching to the ground.

-Both the woman stall owner and the young camera-toting man seemed to have scrambled away in the confusion.
+Both the stall owner and the young artifact-toting boy had scrambled away in the confusion.

-“Well I suppose you’ve gotten your wish,” Huntley said bitingly.
+“Well, I suppose you’ve gotten your wish,” Huntley said bitingly.
 “We have to get out and retreat on foot.
 We are not wading into the fray, sir.
 Keep your hood up and follow me.”
 Without waiting for a response, he jumped down to the ground, his wand out with its own protective barrier springing from the tip.
-The man winced at the impact, lifting one hand to his side, where the broken ribs and punctured lung he’d gotten in the fight against the Morrows was not completely healed.
+The man winced at that small exertion, lifting one hand to his side.
+The broken ribs and punctured lung he’d gotten in the fight against the Morrows were still healing.

-Huntley yelled for the carriage driver to take care of the horses, cutting them free from the carriage if necessary.
+Huntley yelled for their driver to take care of the horses, to cut them free from the carriage if necessary.

 Oliver and Huntley weren’t the only ones escaping the fray, and other than a few jostles against elbows and shoulders, they managed without incident.
-As they were turning the corner a block away, Huntley turned to shield Oliver’s back and side, someone turning the corner in the other direction slammed directly into Oliver with an audible “oof!”
+As they turned the corner a block away, with Huntley angled to shield Oliver’s back and side, someone coming around in the other direction slammed directly into Oliver with an audible “oof!”

-The camera-toting boy from earlier bounced off Oliver, so focused on protecting his camera artifact that he fell directly onto his bottom hard enough to force out a little whimper of pain.
-He pushed up his glasses, which had one shattered lens over a quickly-swelling black eye from where the copper had punched him.
+The artifact-toting boy from earlier bounced off Oliver, so focused on protecting his camera obscura that he fell onto his bottom hard enough to force out a whimper of pain.
+He pushed up his glasses, one shattered lens obscuring a swelling black eye.
 He blinked up at Oliver, then immediately went wide-eyed and green with horror.
 Obviously, he had seen under Oliver’s hood.

 Oliver sighed regretfully, rubbing at the chin of his mask where the boy’s forehead had clipped him, grateful for the unexpected protection it had afforded.
-His eyes narrowed as they caught on the camera.
+His eyes narrowed as they caught on the camera obscura.

-The boy stood up, scrambling backward and bowing deeply to Oliver.
+The boy stood up, scrambled backward, and bowed deeply to Oliver.
 “Sorry, so sorry!”

 Huntley stepped forward, switching off the shield spell coming from his wand and pointing it threateningly at the boy, who looked to be a year or two younger than Siobhan.

-“Oh, Merlin’s balls!” the boy exclaimed, babbling unconsciously.
+“Oh, Myrddin’s balls!” the boy babbled.
 “I’m really on a roll, first the coppers and now Lord Stag.”
 He swallowed, smiling ingratiatingly at Oliver, his eyes flicking nervously to Huntley.
 “I don’t suppose you’d let me go if I promise not to mention I saw you?
 I don’t have any particular love for the coppers!”
-He gestured to his purpling eye.
+He pointed to his purpling eye.

 Oliver shook his head slowly, and the boy quailed.
 “I mean you no harm,” Oliver assured him.
 “However, I believe we have business to discuss.”
-He gestured to the camera.
+He gestured to the camera obscura.
 “I’m interested in purchasing that photograph you took earlier.”
-He might not have normally considered it, but with the little black journal, he had blackmail in the forefront of his mind, and had realized the potential uses of such a photograph.
+With the little black journal, he had blackmail in the forefront of his mind, and had realized the potential uses of such a photograph.
 He thought back to the moment of the flash.
-He believed the angle of the camera lens was correct to have captured something interesting…if the photograph wasn’t too blurred.
+He believed the angle of the artifact’s lens was correct to have captured something interesting…if the photograph wasn’t too blurred.

-The boy’s mouth opened and closed like a fish, and he looked down at the camera, dumbfounded.
+The boy’s mouth opened and closed like a fish, and he looked down at the camera obscura, dumbfounded.
 “But it might not even be anything.
-The camera went off by accident.
-It probably wasn’t pointed at anything except a couple potatoes, and even if it was, surely everything’s too blurred to make out…?”
+The flash went off by accident.
+It probably wasn’t pointed at anything except a couple of potatoes, and even if it was, surely everything’s too blurred to make out…?”